More protests in UP: Lucknow seminary students pelt stones at cops, vehicles set on fire in Mau

 Protests erupted in other parts of Aligarh on Monday, with people in some areas demanding the release of those held after the previous day’s clashes.
 After the AMU violence in which about 70 people – students and policemen - were hurt, the police had arrested 21 youths.
 They were trying to determine how many among them were AMU students.

 UP police chief O P Singh told PTI that internet services in Aligarh, Saharanpur and Meerut were suspended.
-In Mau, a group of protesters torched some vehicles, prompting police to lob tear gas shells and fire in the air.
+In Mau, protesters vandalised a police station and torched vehicles, prompting police to fire in the air.
 The police said the mob was dispersed.

+The videos of the violence, which have gone viral on social media, show the computer room of Mau's Dakshintola police station vandalised with chairs and some computers damaged.
+A portion of the boundary wall of the police station was also damaged, and firemen could be seen extinguishing fire, which had erupted in one corner of the police station.
+Students at the Islamic seminary Nadwatul Ulama in Lucknow's Gudamba area also joined the protest in solidarity with the agitating AMU and Jamia Millia students.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)